mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification.destination``
      - document
-     - Provides information on the phase and progress of sync verification checks performed by the embedded verifier on the destination cluster.
+     - Provides information on the phase and progress of sync verification checks running on the destination cluster.

        .. versionadded:: 1.8